davidtaylorjr/local-weather-webapp/README.md

 ## How To Use

 The source code can be found on the releases page or can be cloned and update.
 The site is built using JavaScript, HTML5 and CSS3.
-Feel free to modify the code however you would like for your usage but please attribute credit.
+Feel free to modify the code under the terms of the [License](https://github.com/davidtaylorjr/local-weather-webapp/blob/master/LICENSE.txt).

 An API key must be obtained from the following sources: